rockstor/rockstor-doc/openvpn_howto.rst

    :scale: 100%
    :align: center

-This is a peculiar complexity that exist in our *first flush* OpenVPN Rock-on implementation.
+This is a peculiar complexity that exists in our *first flush* OpenVPN Rock-on implementation.
 Please click on the **"i" icon** to get the following instructions:-

 .. image:: openvpn_certs.png